mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Mac OS X - HTop.md

 #### A nicer, forked version of HTop (0.8.2.2) with more meter options courtesy of “stormerider.”

-First clone the sourcecode from stormerider’s `htop-osx` GitHub repository:
+First clone the source code from stormerider’s `htop-osx` GitHub repository:

 	git clone git://github.com/stormerider/htop-osx.git